azimidev/podpoint/README.md

 - In `front` directory command `yarn install` will install the node dependencies
 - In `front` directory command `yarn serve` will serve the front-end app to work on it but you need to run `yarn build` at the end.
 - In `front` directory command `yarn build` will build the front-end and will compile the JS, CSS and HTML.
+- There are some tests written in `test` directory using `phpunut`.
 - See comments below in "About you" section.

 ---